PurdueRCAC/hands-on-with-anvil/challenges/srun_Job_Launcher/README.md

 * Understand how to query the queue for your jobs status and read the results

-Frontier uses SchedMD's Slurm Workload Manager for scheduling and managing jobs.
-Slurm maintains similar functionality to other schedulers such as IBM's LSF, but provides unique control of Frontier's resources through custom commands and options specific to Slurm.
+Anvil uses SchedMD's Slurm Workload Manager for scheduling and managing jobs.
+Slurm maintains similar functionality to other schedulers such as IBM's LSF, but provides unique control of Anvil's resources through custom commands and options specific to Slurm.

 Slurm documentation for each command is available via the ``man`` utility, and on the web at [https://slurm.schedmd.com/man_index.html](https://slurm.schedmd.com/man_index.html).
 Additional documentation is available at [https://slurm.schedmd.com/documentation.html](https://slurm.schedmd.com/documentation.html)